Martin Luther King Jr.'s 'Letter From Birmingham Jail'

 Volume 212, Number 2, pp. 78-88

-The full text of this article is not available on The Atlantic's site, but it can be found here.
+King’s letter appeared in the August 1963 issue of the magazine.
+The full text is not available on The Atlantic's site but can be found here.